ubccr/hpc-toolset-tutorial/coldfront/README.md

 - Logout
 - Login locally as username `admin` password: `admin`
 - Go to Admin menu and click on `ColdFront Administration`  Once there, scroll halfway down to the `Authentication and Authorization` section.
 Then click on the `Users` link.
-- Click on the hpcadmin user and scroll down to the `Permissions` section
+- Click on the `hpcadmin` user and scroll down to the `Permissions` section
-- Make this user a `superuser` by checking the boxes next to `Staff Status` and `Superuser Status` - scroll to the bottom and click SAVE
+- Make this user a `superuser` by checking the boxes next to `Staff Status` and `Superuser Status` - scroll to the bottom and click `SAVE`
 - Click on the `sfoster` account and check the box next to `Staff Status`  Also under the `User Permissions` section add permissions to make this user the Center Director
  `allocation | allocation | Can manage invoice`
  `allocation | allocation | Can view all allocations`
  `grant | grant | Can view all grants`
  `project | project | Can view all projects`
  `project | project | Can review pending project reviews`
  `publication | publication | Can view publication`
-  Make sure to SAVE the changes.
+- Scroll to the bottom and click `SAVE`
 - Click on the Home link to go to back to the Admin interface, scroll to the bottom of the page under the `User` section and click `User Profiles`
-- Click on `cgray` check ``"Is pi"`` - click SAVE
+- Click on `cgray` check ``"Is pi"`` - click `SAVE`

 Create a new cluster resource:
 - Click on the Home link to go to back to the Admin interface, scroll down near the bottom to the `Resource` section and Click on `Resources` then click the `Add Resource` button
 - Add a resource with the following settings:
 Resource type: select `cluster`
 Name: type `hpc`
 Description: enter anything you want
 Ensure that the following are checked:  `Is available`, `Is public`, `Is allocatable`
 Under the resource attributes section, click `Add another Resource attribute` and select `slurm_cluster` from the drop down menu.
 In the `value` field, enter `hpc`
 Click `Add another Resource attribute` and select `OnDemand` from the drop down menu.
 In the `value` field, enter `Yes`
-- Then click SAVE
+- Then click `SAVE`
- **See more info on the OnDemand plugin at the end**
+ **See more info on the OnDemand plugin below**

 Create a new storage resource:
-- Click on the Home link to go to back to the Admin interface, scroll down near the bottom to the `Resource` section and Click on `Resources` then click the `Add Resource` button
+- Click the `Add Resource` button
 - Add a resource with the following settings:
 Resource type: select `storage`
 Name: type `project storage`
 Description: enter anything you want
 Ensure that the following are checked:  `Is available`, `Is public`, `Is allocatable`
 Under the resource attributes section, click `Add another Resource attribute` and select `quantity_label` from the drop down menu.
 In the `value` field, enter `Enter storage in 1TB increments`
 Click `Add another Resource attribute` and select `quantity_default_value` from the drop down menu.
 In the `1`
 Click `Add another Resource attribute` and select `OnDemand` from the drop down menu.
 In the `value` field, enter `Yes`
-- Then click SAVE
+- Then click `SAVE`

+Create a new cloud resource:
+- Click the `Add Resource` button
+- Add a resource with the following settings:
+Resource type: select `cloud`
+Name: type `on-prem cloud`
+Description: enter anything you want
+Ensure that the following are checked:  `Is available`, `Is public`, `Is allocatable`
+- We will not set any resource attributes on this resource.
+Scroll to the bottom and click `SAVE`.

 Add an allocation attribute type:
+- Click on the Home link to go to back to the Admin interface.
+Under the `Allocation` section click on `Allocation attribute types`
-- Click on `Allocation attribute types` under the `Allocation` section Click `Add Allocation Attribute Type` button, select `Text` from the `Attribute Type` drop down menu and name it `Storage Directory`  Make sure all checkboxes are unchecked and click the `SAVE` button.
+- Click `Add Allocation Attribute Type` button, select `Text` from the `Attribute Type` drop down menu and name it `Storage Directory`  Make sure all checkboxes are unchecked and click the `SAVE` button.

 Make an allocation attribute changeable:
-- Under the `Allocation` section, click on `Allocation Attribute Types`  Click on `Storage Quota` check the box next to `Is changeable` and then click the SAVE button.
+- Under the `Allocation` section, click on `Allocation Attribute Types`
+- Click on `Storage Quota` check the box next to `Is changeable` and then click the `SAVE` button.
 - Logout

 ### Create a project & request an allocation
-As the PI user: Request an allocation for the new resource:
+As the PI user: Create a project and request an allocation for the new resource:
 - Login as the PI using local account username: `cgray` password: `test123`
-- Click the `Add a project` button to reate a new project, filling in the name, description, and selecting any field of science
+- Click the `Add a project` button to create a new project, filling in the name, description, and selecting any field of science
 - Once redirected to the project detail page, request an allocation by clicking on the `Request Resource Allocation` button.
 Select the `hpc` resource from the drop down menu, provide any justification, and click the `Submit` button
 - Request another allocation by clicking on the `Request Resource Allocation` button.
 Select the `Project Storage` resource from the drop down menu, enter a quantity in TB or leave the default 1, provide any justification, and click the `Submit` button
 - Logout